Virtually all of my publications are listed at my Google Scholar page.

 -Integration of speech and gesture: Neurophysiological investigation (BBSRC, 2003-2008)

 -A cross-linguistic developmental study of spatial thinking and speaking: What do spontaneous gesture reveal?
-(NSF, 2000-2003)
+(National Science Foundation, 2000-2003)

 My research interests are psycholinguistics and psychology of communication.
 The main focus is on gestures that are spontaneously produced during speaking and thinking.
 The second focus is development of communicative abilities in children.
 I am also interested in issues concerning speech production (e.g., self-monitoring), semantics and pragmatics of spatial expressions (e.g., motion events), the relationship between language and thought, and sign language, cross-cultural variation of conversational style.